keejelo/Javascript/getElement/README.md

 or <code>null</code> if no matching elements are found.<br /><br />

 #### Note
-In the code, <code>querySelector()</code> is only used when getting element by id, so it can be used, return a single HTMLElement<br />
+In the code, <code>querySelector()</code> is only used when getting element by id, so it can be used like below, returns a single HTMLElement<br />
 <pre>
 // Get element by id